docode-uk/stage-1-curriculum/git/git_basics.md

 <h1 align="center">Introduction to Git</h1>

 ## Overview
 Git is currently the most popular **version control system** in the world.
 It records the changes made to files over time in a type of **database** called a **repository**.
 It's completely free and open source.
 Git is an extremely powerful tool.
 It's a good idea to learn how to use Git early on in your coding journey; it allows you to easily share code, collaborate with other people on projects and track the entire version history of the files within a project.
+Below is a summary of the main concepts and commands you need to know to get started with Git.

 ## Git vs GitHub
 Git and GitHub are not the same!